-I use Microsoft Access (a database package on the computer) to record brief details of every counselling session.
+I use Microsoft Excel to record brief details of every counselling session.
 In these records, your identifying details are not used.
 I protect your data by using a random pseudonym to replace your name.
 Any other identifying information shared in the session (e.g. place names, names of family / friends) will also be given random pseudonyms.

-I keep paper copies of receipts that are issued to you at the end of sessions.
-Records of transactions are kept on a formatted Microsoft Excel spreadsheet.
+Records of session transactions are kept on a formatted Microsoft Excel spreadsheet.
 This is for the purposes of accounting.